wp-plugins/styles-twentytwelve/readme.txt

 == Upgrade Notice ==

-= 1.0.7 =
+= 1.0.6 =

-* Fix: Allow footer link text size to override global link text size.
-Thanks [@bper](http://wordpress.org/support/topic/twentytwelve-theme-footer).
+* Fix: Error that caused pages to be slightly narrower than normal.